ImmoMakelaarVergelijker

 Interest rate conditions

-The rules may have become stricter.
+The rules may become stricter when you refinance.
 In some situations - for instance with refinancing or restructuring - restrictions apply to what you can deduct.
+In particular, if you significantly increase the outstanding capital when refinancing, only the interest on the original principal may qualify.
+Always seek advice before refinancing if you currently benefit from a deduction.

 Income ceiling

-Some regions apply income limits.
-If your income exceeds a certain threshold, your deduction may be restricted.
+Some regional schemes apply income limits.
+In Wallonia's chèque habitat, for example, the benefit phases out at higher income levels.
+If your income exceeds a certain threshold, your total combined deduction and reduction may be restricted.

 Tips to maximise your mortgage interest deduction